MicrosoftDocs/common-data-model-and-service/common-data-model/faq.md

 You can find sample libraries to read and write Common Data Model schema documents in [.NET](https://aka.ms/AA39f6f), [Java](https://github.com/microsoft/CDM/tree/master/objectModel/Java), [Python](https://aka.ms/AA39n1b), and [TypeScript](https://github.com/microsoft/CDM/tree/master/objectModel/TypeScript).

-## Common Data Service
+## Dataverse

 <a name="how-does-the-common-data-model-relate-to-common-data-service"></a>

-### How is the Common Data Model related to Common Data Service?
+### How is the Common Data Model related to Dataverse?

-Common Data Service implements the Common Data Model standard entities, such as Account and Contact.
+Dataverse implements the Common Data Model standard entities, such as Account and Contact.

 <a name="how-do-i-get-all-the-standard-entities-in-my-common-data-service-database"></a>

-### How do I get all the standard entities in my Common Data Service database?
+### How do I get all the standard entities in my Dataverse database?

-Some standard entities in the Common Data Model are built in to each Common Data Service database.
+Some standard entities in the Common Data Model are built in to each Dataverse database.
 Other standard entities are installed as part of a solution, including first-party applications (such as Dynamics 365 Field Service) or [industry solution accelerators](industry-accelerators.md) (such as Dynamics 365 Healthcare Accelerator).

 ## Data Lake Gen2 Storage